Willster419/RelhaxModpack/README.md

 ## Description and reason for development

-_This project is in dedication of the RELIC Gaming Community, as well as the <abbr title="Odem Mortis Community">OMC</abbr> modpack dev team (which includes me, :wink: ).
+_This project is in dedication of the RELIC Gaming Community, as well as the <abbr title="Odem Mortis Community">OMC</abbr> modpack dev team (includes me, :wink: ).
 A big thank you to them and their original work, especially to grumpelumpf.
 He gave the idea and design of the database driver approach, and is the reason why this modpack is where it is today.
 His work done on the <abbr title="Odem Mortis Community">OMC</abbr> modpack over the years will not be forgotten._

 _When I looked at the current modpack installers, they all look the same: in size, in UI, and were all made with the inno setup creator.
 Many describe these installers as "clunky and slow".
 Trying to get that perfect mod setup can sometimes take hours.
 Have you ever had a "modpack setup night"?_